prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

 ![](brochure-inside.png)

-> NOTE: this prompt is fictional, however all menu items and images are copyright of [The Juice Laundry](https://www.thejuicelaundry.com/menu)
+> NOTE: this prompt is fictional, however all menu items and images are copyright of [The Juice Laundry](https://www.thejuicelaundry.com/menu).

+> NOTE: If you'd like to alternatively use your own menu / brochure, feel free to do so, just upload a photo of the original menu somewhere in your repo.

 Your website need not be an exact replica of the brochure, but should rather draw inspiration and content from the brochure to generally accomplish the objectives.
 In other words, you are encouraged to make your own decisions about the website's layout and design.

 ## Instructions